openmc-dev/openmc/docs/source/io_formats/settings.rst

   For a "maxwell" distribution, ``parameters`` should be given as one real number :math:`a` that parameterizes the distribution :math:`p(x) dx = c x e^{-x/a} dx`.

+  For a "mixture" distribution, ``parameters`` provide the :math:'(p,d)' pairs connecting the probabilites :math:'p' with the different sub-distributions :math:'d'.
+All probabilities :math:'p' are given first followed by the corresponding distributions :math:'d'.

   .. note:: The above format should be used even when using the multi-group
             :ref:`energy_mode`.